So, I ran back to Jesus!

 Rejection is protection!

 Be ok with rejection.
-Truth be told, I will gladly accept anyone's decision to be openly racist, antiwhite, prejudiced against brunettes, and discriminatory of all others.
+Truth be told, I will gladly accept anyone's decision to be openly anti-Jewish, antiwhite, prejudiced against those with brunette features, and/or discriminatory of all others.

-Don't get me wrong though, they can't come on my turf and be racist with me, I won't tolerate it.
+Don't get me wrong though, they can't come on my turf and promote their race-hate, I won't tolerate it.
 This has happened to me on a number of occasions even when I wasn't trying to attract attention from these people.
 They told me:

 ***Inserting the rejection sayings***